To play golf, or to watch golf?

 As for accommodations, they're expensive and hard to get in Augusta proper, but drive in from Atlanta or South Carolina, and it's doable.
 And as far as playing golf in the area, there are some pretty good choices.
 One option near Augusta is Champions Retreat, a 27-hole private club that opens its doors for public play during Masters week.
 It has three nines, each designed by Nicklaus, Gary Player and Arnold Palmer.
 Other great plays include the River Club (Tom Fazio), Jones Creek (Rees Jones), Forest Hills Golf Club (Donald Ross/Arnold Palmer) and historic Palmetto Golf Club and Aiken Golf Club in Aiken, S.C., just across the state line.

 While Harbour Town is tied up for the event, the rest of the island is chock full of options, and Sea Pines' recent upgrades mean you should definitely stay on property for at least a portion of your trip.
-Davis Love III unveiled the brand new Atlantic Dunes Course this October, and along with next door Heron Point, there is a sparkling, brand new clubhouse, part of extensive resort upgrades over the past few years.
+Davis Love III unveiled the brand new Atlantic Dunes Course in October 2016, and along with next door Heron Point, there is a sparkling, brand new clubhouse, part of extensive resort upgrades over the past few years.

 Few destinations have more golf in such a small area as Hilton Head and Bluffton, S.C.
 Beyond Sea Pines, strong options include the Robert Trent Jones Course, George Fazio Course and Arthur Hills Course at Palmetto Dunes, Oyster Reef, the Robert Cupp Course and Arthur Hills Course at Palmetto Hall Plantation and Dolphin Head.